 Discounted Cash Flow Template

 This Discounted Cash Flow template helps you to make projections and estimate the future value of your money with two different methods.

 The Discounted Cash Flow (DCF) is a valuation method that estimates today’s value of the future cash flows taking into account the time value of money.
 Our Discounted Cash Flow template will help you to determine your value of the investment and calculate how much it will be in the future.

 The time value of money concept assumes that one dollar in the future is worth less than today’s dollar.
-The reason for this today’s dollar can be invested in order to bring in additional value.
+The reason you should invest today’s dollar is to bring in additional value.

-The same concept can be used to value equity investments or a company as a whole.
+You can use the same concept to value equity investments or a company as a whole.
 It applies to assess the effectiveness of both financial investments (purchasing equity or debt securities) and business investments (acquiring or starting a business).

 What is Discounted Cash Flow Valuation?